DarrenCoppinger/milestone-project-4/README.md

     coverage run
     ```

-- On Gitpod to limit the results of coverage to just the relevant files the following command was executed:
+- On Gitpod, to limit the results of coverage to just the relevant files, execute the following command:

     ```
     coverage run --omit=*/site-packages/*,*/migrations/* manage.py test